patches are usually sold in kits that contain enough patches to get most people

 patch may cause sleep disturbance, such as difficulty sleeping or unusually

 vivid dreams.
-Removing the patch at about 8 p.m. may stop sleep
+Removing the patch a few hours before you go to sleep may stop sleep

 Choosing the right patch strength is important to your